 Using your tax projection as a starting point, remember this:

-The ultimate goal is to sell as few of your stock options as possible while exercising as many remaining stock options as you can.
 This will affect which stock options (ISO or NQSO) you decide to sell, and involves two main considerations:

-One, you’ll ideally sell your nonqualified stock options first.
+One, you’ll ideally sell your non-qualified stock options first.
 These are taxed at ordinary income upon exercise.
-(Essentially there’s zero reason or tax benefit to hold onto these longer than a day, given you have an option to sell.)
+(Essentially, there’s zero reason or tax benefit to hold onto these longer than a day, given you have an option to sell.)

 Two, after you exercise and sell the NQSO you have available, you’ll want to exercise and hold your ISO, or incentive stock options.
 You’re looking to break even from net proceeds from the sale with the total cost of your exercise and hold, plus tax costs.

-It’s a complex calculation, but when done right, no additional money has to leave your bank account.
 If you’re not seasoned in running this type of calculation, a lot of things can come up that might throw you off base.
 It’s best to work with a professional, and my team and I have probably done more of these calculations than we’ve drank cups of coffee.

 5. Execute the Sell

-Once get your cash in hand, update your tax projection.
+After the sale, update your tax projection.
 (What you figured out in step 3.)
 More than likely, your income from the tender offer will appear on your pay stub, so you can use your pay stub to more accurately update the taxes you’ll owe in the spring.

 6. Make a Tax Payment